Kevin-Ratschinski/frogger/README.md

-# Frogger
+# 🐸 Frogger

-**Work in Progress**: This project is currently under development and may not be fully functional.
-Please check back later for updates.

 Frogger is a classic arcade-style game recreated using the Godot Engine.
 The goal of the game is to guide the frog safely across a busy road and a treacherous river to reach the other side.

+## 🚧 Work in Progress

+This project is currently under development and may not be fully functional.
+Please check back later for updates.

-## Features
+## ✨ Features

 - **Classic Gameplay**: Navigate the frog through traffic and across floating objects to reach the goal.
 - **Dynamic Obstacles**: Cars, trucks, and river hazards with randomized behavior.